SonarSquad/OASIS/README.md

 **CONTENT:**
+- LNA_Rev3: PCB design files for the LNA board.
+- MCU_ATmega4809: Code for waveform-generation on the ATmega4809.
+- Oasis_ADC_PCB: PCB design files for the ADC board.
-- Working OASIS python script for Raspberry pi 4 (4GB).
+- Python code and drivers: Main python script and C- code drivers for the OASIS system
-- MCU C code for wave generation on the ATmega4809.
+- SPI_test_alternative_ADC: Some code for setting up SPI communication on the Raspberry Pi.

 **HARDWARE modules:**